-Each time you turn on your Glowforge, the camera on the unit’s lid finds the Printer Head by taking a series of images, and these images are then used for calibration.
-The calibration is used until you turn off your Glowforge or cancel a print.
+Every time you turn on your Glowforge, the lid camera finds the printer head by taking a series of images, which are then used for calibration.
+Your Glowforge uses that calibration until you turn it off or cancel a print.

 - Your camera needs cleaning

 - Glowforge can't process images of the material you're using

 - Your Glowforge isn’t connecting to the internet via Wi-Fi

 - Very rarely, there may be a hardware issue with your Glowforge.

 If you see a calibration status message for more than 10 minutes, walk through the steps below to get back on track.